kissmetrics/km-support/_posts/2012-10-19-saas-essentials.md

 ## Tracking Revenue Behavior

-### Billed / Paid
+### Subscription Billed

-Triggered when a customer is billed / has paid for their subscription.
-Record this event only after a successful billed so that it does not record failed charge attempts.
+Triggered when a customer is successfully billed for their payment.

-* `Billing Amount` indicates the amount that the customer paid.
+* `Subscription Billing Amount`: Numeric.
+The amount that the customer paid.
+You do not need to include the currency symbol.
-* `Billing Description` indicates the description of what bill was for.
-This is an optional property to describe things like *Monthly Subscription* or *Annual Subscription* or *Overage Fee*.
+* `Subscription Billing Length`: Numeric.
+Indicates in ***months*** how frequently .
+Fractional months are accepted too.
+* `Subscription Plan Level`: Text.
+Describes what plan the person is on.

+Example 1: Joe pays $50/mo for your Small Plan.

+    # Example 1
+    KM.identify( <Joe's Identity> );
+    KM.record('Subscription Billed', {
+      'Subscription Billing Amount' => 50,
+      'Subscription Billing Length' => 1,
+      'Subscription Plan Level' => 'Small'
+    });

+Example 2: Ted pays $1200/year for your Large Plan.

+    # Example 2
+    KM.identify( <Ted's Identity> );
+    KM.record('Subscription Billed', {
+      'Subscription Billing Amount' => 1200,
+      'Subscription Billing Length' => 12,
+      'Subscription Plan Level' => 'Large'
+    });

-### Canceled
+### Subscription Canceled

-Triggered when a customer cancels their subscription with you.
+Triggered when a customer cancels their plan and stops paying you.

-* `Cancellation Reason` indicates the reason why a customer cancelled (if this information is available)
+* `Subscription Cancelation Reason`: Text.
+Describes why the customer canceled.

+Example: Joe cancels his account because he doesn't have the budget anymore.

+    # Example
+    KM.identify( <Joe's Identity> );
+    KM.record('Subscription Canceled', {
+      'Subscription Cancelation Reason' => 'No Budget'
+    }

 ---